Blood Tribe (neo-Nazi group): Activities

 On August 10, 2024, approximately twelve individuals wearing masks and red shirts marched with rifles and swastika flags in Springfield, Ohio during the course of numerous downtown community events.
 The alleged leader of the group who marched on August 10th, Drake R. Berentz, who identified himself as "Nathaniel Higgers" (Note: Nathaniel Higgers is an expansion of the racist gag name "Nate Higgers", a spoonerism of "hate niggers".), attended the August 27, 2024 meeting of the Springfield, Ohio City Commissioners.
 In his statement during the public comment period, he first challenged Mayor Rob Rue's claim that Rue had prior intelligence on the march.
 Next he gave a warning, "I've come to bring a word of warning.
 Stop what you're doing before it's too late.
 Crime and savagery will only increase with every Haitian you bring in, and with it public frustration and anger...".
 Mayor Rue interpreted the warning as a threat, canceled Berentz's remaining speaking time and asked him to leave the building.
 Berentz was then escorted from the building by police.
 In February 2025, the city sued the group for leading an intimidation campaign, including death threats, hate mail, and doxing, against residents and city officials who defended Haitian migrants.

 On August 24, 2024, Blood Tribe led protests in Harrisburg, Pennsylvania, marching with red shirts and black Nazi flags.
 The city claimed the group did not have a permit, but did not need one to walk down the street.
 The city of Harrisburg condemned the protest and said it had no prior knowledge of the march and that while the group did not break any laws, they were not welcome.
 Mayor Wanda Williams and Police Commissioner Tom Carter said the incident was "being investigated."

-On June 28, 2025, Blood Tribe disrupted the Rainbow Pride Celebration in Johnson City, Tennessee, waving a Confederate flag with a Swastika in the middle of the gathering while shouting at attendees.
+On June 28, 2025, Blood Tribe disrupted the Rainbow Pride Celebration in Johnson City, Tennessee, waving a Confederate battle flag with a Swastika in the middle of the gathering while shouting at attendees.
 After about 45 minutes, the group marched down Main Street toward King Commons before a van picked them up.

 On August 2, 2025, roughly 20 members of the Blood Tribe demonstrated outside the New Hampshire state house while holding a banner reading "Trump loves Epstein" and waving black flags with white swastikas.
 After the demonstration, members of the group got into a physical altercation with a bystander.

+On October 29, 2025, Blood Tribe's X (formerly Twitter) account was permanently suspended.
+The suspension was issued following a post that allegedly violated X’s policy on abuse and harassment.
+The group established a new X account in December of 2025.